-The Citizen Miyota 8217 is a robust and accurate automatic movement manufactured by Citizen Miyota in Japan for a few decades now, having had its debut in 1977.
-The 8217 is one of the strongest, most solid automatic movements on the market.
+The Citizen Miyota 9130 movement is a robust and accurate premium automatic movement, is one of the strongest, most solid automatic movements on the market.

-It is a 21 jewels movement beating at 21,600 bph or 3Hz (6 half-cycles per second).
+It is a 26 jewels movement beating at 28.800 bph.
 Jewels, typically synthetic rubis are used in watch movements, not to add to their value, but to reduce friction and wear on moving parts.
 Lower end watches may have only 7 to 15 jewels.
 The standard for quality watches is 17 jewels or more.
-Tipically, anything over 25 jewels for these types of automatic movements are just for decoration.
+Tipically, anything over 26 jewels for these types of automatic movements are just for decoration.